openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Additional `authorization_details` data fields MAY be defined and used when the `type` value is `openid_credential`.
-Note that this effectively defines the type such that it is never considered invalid due to unknown fields.
+Note that this effectively defines an authorization details type that is never considered invalid due to unknown fields.

 The following is a non-normative example of an `authorization_details` object with a `credential_configuration_id`: